Helping You After A Dog Bite Injury

 One of the most traumatic and devastating types of cases seen in personal injury law is a dog bite injury.
-Dog bites can be quite serious and oftentimes leave behind lifelong injuries, permanent scarring, and disfigurement.
-If you or a loved one has sustained a dog bite injury, then it is important to seek medical help for your injuries right away, and then contact the Ramey Law P.C.
-Firm to discuss your rights as a dog bite victim.
+Dog bites can be quite serious and often leave behind lifelong injuries, permanent scarring and disfigurement.
+If you or a loved one has suffered a dog bite injury, it is important to seek medical help for your injuries right away and then contact Ramey Law, P.C., to discuss your rights as a dog bite victim.

-Nearly five million people suffer from dog bite injuries every year, according to the Centers for Disease Control (CDC).
-This figure represents nearly two percent of the U.S. population.
-Children are typically the most vulnerable to dog bites, and nearly one out of every seven dog bite victims is under the age of fourteen.
-Since children are smaller than adults, dog bite injuries sustained by a child are typically much more serious than those sustained by an adult.
+Nearly 5 million people suffer dog bite injuries every year, according to the Centers for Disease Control and Prevention (CDC).
+This figure represents nearly 2 percent of the U.S. population.
+Children are typically the most vulnerable to dog bites, and nearly one out of every seven dog bite victims is under the age of 14.
+Since children are smaller than adults, dog bite injuries suffered by a child are typically much more serious than those suffered by an adult.

-Under California dog bite statutes, dogs must not be a hazard to the community.
+- The dog owner: Under California dog bite statutes, dogs must not be a hazard to the community.
 Dog owners are given the unequivocal burden of liability for damages caused by dog bites, just by owning the dog.
-The owner is required, under California dog bite law to be “an insurer” of the conduct of the dog.
+The owner is required, under California dog bite law, to be “an insurer” of the conduct of the dog.
 Dog owners in California are taxed with the responsibility of preventing their dogs from biting.
 In a nutshell, owners are automatically held liable, even if the dog has never bitten before.
 There are no second chances.
-Nonetheless, if the dog has a history of biting people or other dogs, then this strengthens the victim’s claim against the owner.
+If the dog has a history of biting people or other dogs, then this strengthens the victim’s claim against the owner.

-Our Ramey Law P.C.
-Firm attorneys can help you, as a dog bite victim, to determine if the owner should be the only party held responsible, or if there are others against whom you can file a claim.
-For instance, if the owner of the dog lives in an apartment building, it is sometimes possible that the owner of the building can be held jointly liable, since he has a duty to control what happens on the premises.
-This may be the case if it can be proven that the property owner knew about the vicious dog but did nothing to have it removed or restrained.
-An attorney from our firm will pursue action on your behalf to get you the compensation that you deserve.
+- The property owner: If the owner of the dog lives in an apartment building, the owner of the building may be held jointly liable, since the owner has a duty to control what happens on their premises.
+This may be the case if it can be proven that the property owner knew about the vicious dog, but did nothing to have it removed or restrained.
+An attorney from our firm will pursue action on your behalf to get you the compensation you deserve.

-The Ramey Law P.C.
-Firm has years of experience representing personal injury victims in Los Angeles, California and the surrounding area.
-Our lawyers have the experience that is necessary to stand up to the responsible party and their insurers, and will be by your side during the entire claims process, from filing your initial claim to negotiating on your behalf all the way through litigation in a court of law if it becomes necessary.
+Our team has years of experience representing dog bite and animal attack victims throughout Los Angeles, California, and the surrounding area.
+We have the experience to stand up to the responsible party and its insurer and will be by your side during the entire process, from filing your initial claim to negotiating on your behalf all the way through litigation in a court of law if it becomes necessary.
 Many times, our personal injury lawyers present such a strong case upon filing a claim that insurers are happy to settle dog bite injury claims out of court, prior to trial.
-Call us now to arrange a consultation to discuss the legal remedies that are available to you as a dog bite victim.
+Call us now at 310-773-5509 or complete our contact form to arrange a consultation to discuss the legal remedies available to you as a dog bite victim.